 How to Repair Fiberglass Body Panels

 Fiberglass is a fickle mistress.
 While amazing things can be created using a little bit of resin and fiberglass strands, it remains in a constant state of hardening.
 Sure, once the initial cure is completed, this process slows down significantly, over time the resin gets brittle.
 In the automotive environment, this means cracks, breaks and splits in the body of your Corvette.
-Add to that some of the more “adventurous” owners of many of these cars, sometimes you have to fix stuff that you never thought you would.
+Add to that some of the more “adventurous” owners of many of these cars, you may have to repair fiberglass panels to get things back to normal.
 Take for instance the 1967 Corvette convertible we have here.
 In the 1970s, this was a cool show car with a deep purple metal flake paint job and an 8-71 blower hanging out of the hood.

 Surveying The Damage